 Key Performance Indicator IDP Ref Definition/Instruction % of operational landfill sites monitored in line with Department of Environmental Affairs (DEA) requirements 2.5 Measurement detail for Target and Actual: Numerator: Actual number of formal Solid Waste Disposal Sites inspected during the year as listed on the GIS Map referred to as the Location & Classification of landfill sites in the Gert Sibande District Municipality Denominator: Total number of formal landfill sites as captured on the GIS Map as referred to as the Location & Classification of landfill sites in the Gert Sibande District Municipality of Disaster Management MOU's developed and approved with each Local municipality 2.6 This indicator will measure the establishment of mechanisms to facilitate planning for the integrated management of cross-boundary risks between local municipalities by entering into mutual assistance agreements and memoranda of understanding for the purposes of disaster risk management with Chief Albert Luthuli Local Municipality, Dipalaseng Local Municipality and Mkhondo Local Municipality.
-Develop business plan to support the feasibility study in terms of SANS 10090 of 2003 to assess current level of Local Municipality Fire and Rescue Services 2.7 SANS 10090 of 2003 provides a system of determining the requirements for the operational and fire safety functions of emergency services for communities.
-It also refers to water supplies required for fire-fighting.
-This Indicator refers to the compilation of a business plan (and submission to Council) in order to obtain funding relevant to 2015/16 Financial Year ensuring that the comprehensive feasibility study can be undertaken to assess the current level of Local Municipality Fire and Rescue Services within the jurisdiction of GSDM.
-Review of GSDM Disaster Management Framework and submission to Council for approval 2.8 The Disaster Management Framework (DMF) is a strategic policy document and guides all spheres of government in the implementation of the disaster management act.
+Review of GSDM Disaster Management Framework and submission to Council for approval 2.7 The Disaster Management Framework (DMF) is a strategic policy document and guides all spheres of government in the implementation of the disaster management act.
 Hence, the DMF of GSDM guides all local municipalities in the GSDM area of jurisdiction in the implementation of disaster management.
-This KPI will be measured in terms of the review and submission of the GSDM Disaster Management Framework to Council for adoption.
-Construction of Disaster Management Centre in Dr Pixely Ka Isaka Seme local municipality 2.9 The District is susceptible to disasters such as floods, veld fires, road accidents, accidental chemical spillage or explosions of toxic substances and civilian unrest.
+This KPI will be measured in terms of the review and submission of the GSDM Disaster Management Framework to Council for adoption. % Construction Completion of Disaster Management Centre in Dr Pixely Ka Isaka Seme local municipality 2.8 The District is susceptible to disasters such as floods, veld fires, road accidents, accidental chemical spillage or explosions of toxic substances and civilian unrest.
 A satellite Disaster Management Centre were completed within the Albert Luthuli Local Municipality, Dipalaseng Local Municipality and Mkhondo Local Municipality to be followed by a project to construct another Disaster Satellite Centre in Dr. Pixley ka Isaka Seme Local Municipality.
-Measurement will be based on the completion of the Disaster Satellite
+Procurement processes is currently being finalized with the construction start date scheduled for August 2015.
+Construction status to be verified and signed off by Consulting Engineer at the end of each financial with practical completion status earmarked for 2017/18 Financial Year confirmed through the issue of a practical completion certificate.